-15-6105 Effective Date of Zoning and Time Limit
+15-5105 Effective Date of Zoning and Time Limit

-The zoning accomplished by pre-zoning of the property shall become effective at the time that annexation to the city becomes effective.
-If the subject area has not been annexed to the city within six years of the date of City Council approval, the pre-zoning approval shall be brought before the Planning Commission and the Council for reconsideration.
+The zoning accomplished by pre-zoning of the property shall become effective at the time that annexation to the City becomes effective.
+If the subject area has not been annexed to the City within six years of the date of City Council approval, the pre-zoning approval shall be by the Planning Commission and the Council.

-Article 62 Street Names & Addressing
+Article 52 Street Names & Addressing